jfasch/jfasch-home/trainings/log/detail/FH-ECE-19/EC2/soup/sensors/task-simu.rst

        * Cool to have when I want to unit-test my code.

        Which?

+       * One that reads the temperature from a file
        * One that generates a sine (its samples can be given to a Fourier analysis)
        * One that spits out random numbers in a range